 If you are wondering how to get to the Hsinbyume Pagoda from Mandalay, you have only two options: you can either take the boat or a taxi.

 The boat from Mandalay to Mingun leaves every morning from the Manadaly Jetty at 9am.
-The ride takes about one hour and it costs $3 per person.
+The ride takes about one hour and it costs $3 per person (make sure to have your passport with you).
 I recommend taking the boat to Hsinbyume Pagoda since it is a really interesting experience.
 You will pass by local villages, built entirely on water and you can observe the daily life of Burmese people.

 If you choose to take the taxi, make sure to negotiate the price in advance.
 Taking the taxi will definitely cost you more than the boat and the ride won’t be that interesting.